-As my neighbors sip their Bloody Marys on their front porches tomorrow, you get the inside scoop of the new, entertaining and family filled festivities not to miss:
+As my neighbors sip their Bloody Marys on their front porches on the morning of the festival, you get the inside scoop of the new, entertaining and family filled festivities not to miss:

 Get your signature tomato art piece before the long lines appear on Saturday, or your favorite may well be gone.

 Enjoy live music, food trucks, cash bar, live art and games.
 OR go to Tomato Art Fest in style as a V.I.T.
 (Very Important Tomato).
 Being a V.I.T. may come with a price ($75/Adult; $25/Children 5 and under), but it does have some perks, such as snacks, drinks, PRIVATE RESTROOMS, private bar, and – most importantly – shade.
 I’d say the private restrooms would entice me to buy, if I didn’t live less than a mile away.